sachaker/sachaker.github.io/_thoughts/2020-04-08_BrownGold.md

 Wastewater is literally the shit that no one wants (most people*, since it does have its [uses](https://www.usgs.gov/special-topic/water-science-school/science/wastewater-treatment-water-use?qt-science_center_objects=0#)), and so collecting samples to extract meaningful insights really doesn't perturb the existing system too much.

+<script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2152_RC04/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"microbiome","geo":"US","time":"2010-04-08 2020-04-08"},{"keyword":"kombucha","geo":"US","time":"2010-04-08 2020-04-08"},{"keyword":"juice cleanse","geo":"US","time":"2010-04-08 2020-04-08"}],"category":45,"property":""}, {"exploreQuery":"cat=45&date=2010-04-08%202020-04-08&geo=US&q=microbiome,kombucha,juice%20cleanse","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>

 This space is going to make a select few people a lot of money.
 The factors for success are all there: a paucity of competition, an almost infinite abundance of data, simple means of data collection...
 These are fertile grounds for discovery and the intrepid pioneers that get in early will no doubt be rewarded.

 Let not wastewater become wasted...
 You heard it here first.